Ford S-MAX MPV

 - Style and practicality in one package

-- Not as efficient as Citroen C4 Grand Picasso
+- Not as efficient as Citroen C4 Picasso

 At a glance

-"If you want a spacious and fun to drive people mover, few come close to the Ford S-MAX.
-It's also one of the most stylish on the market too."
+"If you want a spacious and comfortable people mover, the Ford S-MAX is a great choice.
+It's also one of the most stylish MPVs on the market."

-The engine line-up comprises Ford's punchy EcoBoost petrols and efficient TDCi diesels.
-We’d choose one of the latter – the 148bhp 2.0-litre diesel in particular is both gutsy and economical, promising a decent 53mpg.
-It also costs just a few hundred pounds more than the 113bhp 1.6-litre diesel, which feels underpowered and is no more efficient.
-The much stronger 178bhp 2.0-litre diesel is only available in mid-range Titanium or top-spec Titanium Sport trim, so it costs at least an extra £2,500.
+The stronger 178bhp 2.0-litre diesel is only available in mid-range Titanium or top-spec Titanium Sport trim, so it costs at least £2,500 more.
 The automatic gearbox is smooth and effective, and only slightly reduces fuel economy.

-Most owners will find everything they need in entry-level Zetec trim, including front and rear parking sensors, DAB radio and Bluetooth phone connectivity.
-Titanium brings sat nav and cruise control, while Titanium X Sport adds leather trim, various sporty details and lowered suspension.
+Entry-level Zetec trim provides plenty of kit, including front and rear parking sensors, DAB digital radio and Bluetooth phone connectivity, so most buyers won’t need to spend more on a higher trim level.
+However, Titanium does provide some desirable luxuries like sat nav and cruise control, while Titanium X Sport adds leather trim, some sporty styling touches and lowered suspension.

-All S-MAX models have plenty of airbags and its predecessor secured a five-star Euro NCAP rating.
-Traction and electronic stability control are standard on all models, and there are optional safety features, too.
+All new S-MAX models have lots of airbags and the previous model secured a five-star Euro NCAP crash safety rating.
+Traction and electronic stability control are standard on all models, plus there are optional safety features that can be added.